Maksim1990/Symfony_APP_Twitter/README.md

-# Symfony 4 Twitter like Micropost application
+# Symfony 4 Twitter like Micro Blog application

 ### About Application
 - App is based on PHP 7.2 and Symfony 4 framework